DimensionDev/Maskbook/docs/rfc/000-Payload-v37.md

 When it is `String`, it represents a SocialNetwork cannot be expressed within the enum. e.g. A decentralized SNS like Mastodon.

+When it is `null`, it represents no this information is available (due to software defeat or user choice to opt-out).

 #### `authorID` field

 This field represents the identifiable ID of the author of this payload belongs to.
 In the case of an anonymous post, this field should be an empty string.

+When it is `null`, it represents no this information is available (due to software defeat or user choice to opt-out).

 #### `authorPublicKeyAlgorithm` field